 - Large Ham: Jeff Goldblum enjoys a bit of scenery chewing in this flick.
 Whether he’s mangling metaphors aimed at the corruption in boxing or reading a blank piece of paper telling the audience that wheelchair bound child will believe that he can walk again if Terry beats Roper.

 - Laser Sight: Shaabazz and Hassan try to ambush Sultan at his mansion but the Sultan has many bodyguards, all very big men, all with guns and all with Laser Sights.
-Hassan really gets in the mood to negotiate when the little red dots all congregate on his crotch.
+Hassan becomes much more willing to negotiate when the little red dots all congregate on his crotch.

-- Ms. Fanservice: For a film about boxing's excess and corruption, you can bet that there are more than a few ladies taking up this role:
+- Ms. Fanservice: For a film about boxing's excess and corruption, you can bet that there are more than a few women here just to look attractive: